Table of Contents

 As noted previously, the staff member supervising the isolation room will be provided with enhanced personal protective equipment

-Anyone who stays home or is sent home with the above listed will be referred to his or her healthcare provider for evaluation to determine if COVID 19 testing is needed.
+Anyone who stays home or is sent home with the above listed shall undergo a COVID-19 Test.
 Testing for COVID-19 is recommended for persons with COVID-19 symptoms by the NJDOH;

-Anyone with the above listed symptoms will not be permitted to reenter the building until both of the following have occurred:
+Anyone with the above listed symptoms will not be permitted to reenter the building until they have undergone COVID-19 testing and following has occurred:

-The person has isolated for at least 10 days after onset of symptoms, their symptoms have improved AND they have had no fever, without the use of medicines for at least 24 hours.
+Anyone with a positive COVID-19 test result: the person must remain in isolation for at least 10 days after onset of symptoms, until their symptoms have improved, they have had no fever without the use of medicines for at least 24 hours, and have obtained documentation of return to school clearance from their medical provider.

 Response to student or staff who has tested positive for COVID-19: